ds4015/w4156-app/README.md

 # w4156-app
 An app making use of our custom job search API.

-The deployed version of this app to see how it functions is at:
+The deployed version of this app to see how it functions can be found at:

   http://34.69.114.32/